SongxiangT/Research-Summarizer-/README.md

 Supported languages include English, Spanish, French, Chinese, etc.

 ### 6. Output Formats
-The program generates two output files:
+The program generates two output files:<br>
-CSV File: The research summaries are saved in a CSV file format named research_articles.csv.
+CSV File: The research summaries are saved in a CSV file format named research_articles.csv.<br>
-Text File: The research summaries and their corresponding URLs are saved in a text file named research_articles.txt.
+Text File: The research summaries and their corresponding URLs are saved in a text file named research_articles.txt.<br>

 ### 7. Troubleshooting
-Error: [WinError 5] Access is Denied
+#### Error: [WinError 5] Access is Denied<br>
-If you receive a permission error when installing dependencies, try running the command with the --user option or check your administrative privileges.
+If you receive a permission error when installing dependencies, try running the command with the --user option or check your administrative privileges.<br>
-API Key Not Found
+#### API Key Not Found<br>
-Ensure that your .env.example.dotenv file is correctly placed in the parent directory and contains the OPENAI_API_KEY value.
+Ensure that your .env.example.dotenv file is correctly placed in the parent directory and contains the OPENAI_API_KEY value.<br>
-Google Scholar MaxTryExceeded Error
+#### Google Scholar MaxTryExceeded Error<br>
-If you encounter the MaxTryExceeded error from the Google Scholar API, it typically occurs when the number of requests exceeds the allowed limit in a short time frame.
+If you encounter the MaxTryExceeded error from the Google Scholar API, it typically occurs when the number of requests exceeds the allowed limit in a short time frame.<br>

 ### 8. Contributing
 We welcome contributions!
-If you would like to contribute to the project:
+If you would like to contribute to the project:<br>
-Fork the repository.
+Fork the repository.<br>
-Create a new branch for your feature or bug fix.
+Create a new branch for your feature or bug fix.<br>
-Submit a pull request with a clear description of the changes.
+Submit a pull request with a clear description of the changes.<br>